 Born in Portland, Maine, in 1928, Marjorie Weinman Sharmat dreamed of becoming a writer.
 Little did she know that she would be the author of more than 130 books for children of all ages, which have been translated into 17 languages.
 Another of her childhood dreams, that of becoming a detective, has also been realized in her most popular Nate the Great series, begun in 1972.
 Many of Sharmat’s books have been Literary Guild selections and chosen as Books of the Year by the Library of Congress.
 Several have been made into films for television, including Nate the Great Goes Undercover, winner of the Los Angeles International Children’s Film Festival Award.
 Nate the Great Saves the King of Sweden has been named one of the New York Public Library’s 100 Titles for Reading and Sharing.
 Sharmat lives with her husband in Tucson, Arizona.

 More on the Nate the Great Book Series

 The series of more than two dozen children’s books features Nate the Great, a boy detective who famously sports a trench coat and a plaid sleuthing cap.
 He solves mysteries with his dog, Sludge, who was introduced in the second case, Nate the Great goes Undercover (1974), when Nate finds him eating a stale pancake in a field.
 Both Nate and Sludge love pancakes.

 Author Marjorie Sharmat based the title character of the young sleuth on her father, Nathan Weinman, who was often called Nate by his friends.
 Other characters are named after some of Sharmat’s other relatives, and she’s admitted that many of the events in her books have been inspired by things that have happened to her friends and relatives.

-Learn more about Nate the Great, and buy tickets.
+Learn more about Nate the Great.